AdelKS/LinuxGamingGuide/README.md

 [obs-vkcapture](https://github.com/nowrep/obs-vkcapture) implements the ["dma-buf" sharing protocol](https://elinux.org/images/a/a8/DMA_Buffer_Sharing-_An_Introduction.pdf) for capturing games: it needs the version `27.0` of `obs-studio`, or newer, to be installed in the regular way because it needs headers from it (it must be possible to use the flatpak version too but I don't know how).
 If your distro doesn't ship that version of `obs-studio`, you can compile from source ([documentation here](https://github.com/obsproject/obs-studio/wiki/Install-Instructions#linux-build-directions)).

-Once you have a working `obs-studio` version `27.0` or higher, you need to compile `obs-vkcapture` form source then install it, documentation in its Github page.
+Once you have a working `obs-studio` version `27.0` or higher, you need to compile `obs-vkcapture` form source then install it, documentation in its [Github page](https://github.com/nowrep/obs-vkcapture).
 After that, you need to run `obs-studio` with the environment variable, `OBS_USE_EGL=1`:
 ```shell
 OBS_USE_EGL=1 obs
 ```
 And you will see a `game capture` new source entry.
 It works great and fixed my issues with added input lag and stuttering `obs-studio` used to have.
+Games need to run with the environment variable `OBS_VKCAPTURE=1` or need to be run with the command `obs-vkcapture wine yourgame` (the command gets installed when installing `obs-vkcapture`).

 ### Replay sorcery